Higher than Adam

 A Sermon on Ephesians 1:5-6Read more

 God is the Creator of everyone, but not everyone is in His family.
-Nineteenth and twentieth century liberalism emphasized the universal fatherhood of God and the universal brotherhood of man.
-This false teaching disregards the gospel's call to repentance and dismisses the wickedness of sin.
-Dr. Martyn Lloyd-Jones confronts this wrong theology and continues to expose others that have harmed the Church.
-Another cancerous thought diagnosed is those who distinguish between “sons of God” and “children of God” and the benefits given to them.
+Nineteenth and twentieth century liberalism emphasized the universal fatherhood of God and the universal brotherhood of people.
+This false teaching disregards the gospel’s call to repentance and dismisses the wickedness of sin.
+In this sermon on Ephesians 1:5–6 titled “Higher than Adam,” Dr. Martyn Lloyd-Jones confronts this wrong theology and continues to expose others that have harmed the church.
+Another errant teaching confronted by Dr. Lloyd-Jones in this sermon is the teaching that differentiates between “sons of God” and “children of God” and the benefits given to them.
 The former, according to this teaching, enjoy a much greater fellowship with God than the latter.
-Lloyd-Jones reminds us how important sound doctrine is for the Christian church.
-While providing a robust response to these errors, Lloyd-Jones encourages us to see the absolute privilege we have in Christ.
+Dr. Lloyd-Jones reminds how important sound doctrine is for the Christian church.
+While providing a robust response to these errors, Dr. Lloyd-Jones encourages seeing the absolute privilege Christians have in Christ.
 He does so by contrasting Adam and the Christian.
-He notes that in Christ we have been given more than what was lost in Adam.
-The privilege of redemption includes forgiveness of sin, but also exaltation to sonship.
+He notes that in Christ the Christian has been given more than what was lost in Adam.
+The privilege of redemption includes forgiveness of sin but also exaltation to sonship.

 Additional Scripture Translations